-Recognized as the "jewel in Vancouver's culinary crown," West's contemporary regional cuisine and service has garnered much critical acclaim.
-Local ingredients are sourced to deliver modern interpretations of classics.
+Recognized as the ‘jewel in Vancouver's culinary crown’, West's outstanding contemporary regional cuisine and seamless service has earned much critical acclaim.
+Pristine seasonal ingredients are sourced to deliver superbly conceived dishes offering modern interpretations of classics.

 I agree with just about everything written by the previous reviewer.
 I went to this restaurant twice, once for dinner and once for lunch.
 Both times, the food was merely OK, rather bland in taste, leaving me completely puzzled as to all the awards and rave this restaurant has received.
 For lunch, I went all out and ordered a chef's tasting menu, which was quite pricey, but I figured that I would get to taste the best this chef could produce.
 Still, no satisfaction there.
 I am not as turned off by the ambiance as the previous reviewer.
 Yes, the decor and atmosphere seemed business-like, but the seating was comfortable, and the tables were spaced far enough apart to give each table privacy.